deep110/deep110.github.io/posts/blogs/2023-05-13-fractal-spirographs.md

   scripts: [lib/lil-gui.min.js, extras/fractal-spirographs.js]
 ---

-I recently came across [this](https://softologyblog.wordpress.com/2017/02/27/fractal-spirographs/) blog which talks about creating 2d fractals from spirographs, so i decided to give it a shot and try to go a little more indepth on how we can generate various patterns by controlling few variables.
+In a [blog post](https://softologyblog.wordpress.com/2017/02/27/fractal-spirographs/) recently, I discovered how to create 2D fractals from spirographs.
+Intrigued by the possibilities of this technique, I decided to experiment with it further.
+I found that by controlling just a few variables, I could generate a wide variety of patterns.
+I hope you enjoy this exploration of a beautiful and complex mathematical concept just like I did.

 <div id="canvas-container" style="position: relative;">
   <canvas id="canvas-shape" height=700 width=600></canvas>